ClickHouse/clickhouse-docs/docs/en/manage/billing.md

 ### What controls does ClickHouse Cloud offer to manage costs?

-Trial and Annual Commit customers will be notified with automated emails when the consumption hits certain thresholds - 50%, 75, 90% so users can take action.
+- Trial and Annual Commit customers will be notified with automated emails when the consumption hits certain thresholds - 50%, 75, 90% so users can take action.

-ClickHouse Cloud (Beta) allows users to set a maximum auto-scaling limit on their compute via Advanced scaling control, a significant cost factor for analytical workloads
+- ClickHouse Cloud (Beta) allows users to set a maximum auto-scaling limit on their compute via Advanced scaling control, a significant cost factor for analytical workloads.

-The Advanced scaling control lets you set limits min 24GB, a max of 384GB with an option to control the behavior of pausing/idling during inactivity.
+- The Advanced scaling control lets you set memory limits - min 24GB and max of 384GB, with an option to control the behavior of pausing/idling during inactivity.

 ### If I have multiple services, do I get an invoice per service or a consolidated invoice?
 A consolidated invoice is generated for all services in a given organization for a billing period.